Programs Offered

 CINE 2312 (3) Film Trilogies

 Study of films designed as trilogies, drawing on a wide range of international cinema.
 Films include Satyajit Ray's Apu Trilogy (India), Krzysztof Kieslowski's Three Colors Trilogy (Poland), Francois Truffaut's Antoine Doinel cycle (France), and Abbas Kiarostami's Iran Trilogy (Iran).
-Non-majors will need instructor's consent.
+Restricted to CINE majors and minors.
+Non-majors/minors will need instructor's consent.
 Formerly FILM 2312.

 Additional Information: Arts Sci Gen Ed: Distribution-Arts Humanities